Daily Alert

 The Muslim Brotherhood’s 80-year dream to take over Egypt ended in a fiasco, barely one year after one of its own was democratically elected to the office of President of Egypt.
 The Brotherhood’s loss sends a message that political Islam can be subdued by moderate and liberal forces, providing hope to those struggling against Jihadist and MB-associated groups.
 The new regime in Egypt allows Israel maintain the status quo with regards to the Egyptian/Israeli Peace Treaty.
 Read More »

-Changing Forms of Incitement to Violence
+Changing Forms of Incitement to Terror and Violence:

 The most neglected yet critical component of international terror is the element of incitement.
 Incitement is the medium through which the ideology of terror actually materializes into the act of terror itself.
 This volume presents insights of experts regarding incitement, as well as a Draft International Convention to Combat Incitement to Terror and Violence intended for presentation to the Secretary-General of the United Nations.
 Read More »

-Draft International Convention for the Prevention of Incitement
+Draft International Convention for the Prevention of Incitement to Terror

 The draft international convention proposed in this paper represents an effort to place before the international community a draft comprehensive instrument that attempts to address the issue of incitement and to criminalize it in international law.
 Read More »